bcbailey/resume/README.md

 # My Resume

-This repo contains the scripts used to generate all of the formats of my resume from the `resume.yaml` file.
+This repo contains the scripts used to generate all of the output formats for my resume.
+From a single input `resume.yaml` file it can generate JSON, text, markdown, HTML/CSS, and PDF outputs.

 https://memoryleak.org/resume/